PolymersNetwork/gemified-recycling-platform/README.md

 yarn start
 ```

-Open [http://localhost:3000](http://localhost:3000) for web or run mobile app on iOS/Android.
+Open [http://localhost:3000](http://localhost:3000) for web or run the mobile app on iOS/Android.

 ---